katherinethai/longforms-cli-gem/README.md

-# longforms-cli-gem
+# Popular Longform Articles
-CLI Ruby Gem project for Flatiron School's Learn Verified program
+This Ruby Gem is a CLI that will allow you to browse longform articles from Longreads.com.